FlorianDavidZeiser/future-city-walk-2035-en/README.md

 After my book *AI Moment* in early 2023, various AI experiments since then, and the small arcade game *Data Center Guardian* in winter 2025, I wanted to find out how far AI tools can push narrative, intellectually rich formats.

 Built with various AI tools for writing, voices, dramaturgy, and implementation.
 Co-creation, just like the book and the arcade game before it.
-And just like those earlier projects: a demanding process, despite all the AI tools involved.
+And just like those earlier projects: a demanding process, despite all AI involved.

-Future City Walk 2035 takes that line of work further — into interactive foresight.

 ## License